RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK7205-5205/Quickstart/README.md

 ::: tip 📝 NOTE
 - If you want to join in OTAA mode, select “**device_profile_otaa**” in the “Device-profile” item.
 - If you want to join in ABP mode and CN470 frequency, select “**DeviceProfile_ABP_CN470**” in the “Device-Profile” item.
-- If you want to join in ABP mode and other frequencies except AS923 and CN470, select “**device_profile_abp**” in the “Device-profile” item.
+- If you want to join in ABP mode and other frequencies except for AS923 and CN470, select “**device_profile_abp**” in the “Device-profile” item.
 :::

 #### OTAA Mode